 There is nothing in and of itself “wrong” with these numbers, they are a byproduct of larger squads over 23 players.
 In MLS these are primarily developmental squad numbers as the MLS “senior rosters” hold up to 20 players.

-Often, these numbers are just handed out as what’s available, they certainly are with FC Dallas where young players don’t get to pick their numbers.
+Often, these numbers are just handed out as what’s available, they certainly are with FC Dallas where young players don’t often get to pick their numbers.

 As squads around the world are bigger, and as players move more frequently, these higher numbers are being used more and more.
 Some of them have become famous both in MLS and around the world.
 Here are a few.